fisma-ready/introduction/README.md

 FedRAMP pre-approves cloud infrastructure as meeting NIST controls.
 Many of the NIST controls assumed the agency still has physical control to the servers, or hypervisor level access.

 Increasingly, these controls are instead implemented by [vendors providing Infrastructure as a Service (IaaS)](http://cloud.cio.gov/fedramp/cloud-systems).
-FedRAMP, along with an accredited third-party assessor, ensures the vendor's controls meet Federal guidelines.
+FedRAMP, along with an accredited third-party assessor, ensures the vendor's controls meet federal guidelines.
 An example of a FedRAMP control can be found in NIST 800-53 under _PE-2 (2): Physical Access Authorizations - Two Forms of Identification_.
 In a cloud environment, the agency cannot access the physical servers, so this control must be implemented by the vendor.

 ### Continuous monitoring and a team where everyone is responsible